amirs7/tutorials/docker/introduction/6-docker-compose/Readme.md

 FROM nginx:1.19
 COPY dist/ /usr/share/nginx/html/
 ```
-As you can see, it is similar to what we have written in step4.
-We just needed to copy the dist folder to proper directory in the image and we are done.
+As you can see, it is similar to what we have written in step4, we just needed to copy the dist folder to proper directory in the image and we are done.

 So, let's build the frontend image:
 ```
-docker build -t notes-frontend:v1 ./
+docker build -t todo-frontend:v1 ./
 ```
 ## 2. Starting the services
 In this section we try to bring up all the containers needed.
 We need a container for backend, frontend, and one for the database.
 First, we bring up the database container:
 ```
-cd mysql
+cd ../mysql
 docker run -d --name mysql-server \
 -e MYSQL_ROOT_PASSWORD=1234 \
--e MYSQL_DATABASE=notes \
+-e MYSQL_DATABASE=todo \
 -e MYSQL_USERNAME=admin \
 -e MYSQL_PASSWORD=12345 \
 -v $(pwd)/data:/var/lib/mysql \